esmero/archipelago-documentation/docs/metdata_display_usage.md

 !!! note "Before Making Any Changes"

-    Before diving into Metadata Display Usage review and making changes to what/where tempaltes are used, we recommend reading our [Twigs in Archipelago documentation](metadatatwigs.md) overview guide and also our [Working with Twig](workingtwigs.md) primer.
+    Before diving into Metadata Display Usage review and making changes to what/where templates are used, we recommend reading our [Twigs in Archipelago documentation](metadatatwigs.md) overview guide and also our [Working with Twig](workingtwigs.md) primer.

 ___